-This Visual Impact Management Plan (VIMP) has been prepared by MACH Energy to satisfy the requirements under Development Consent DA 92/97 and specifically Condition 47, Schedule 3.
+This VIMP has been prepared by MACH Energy to satisfy the requirements under Development Consent DA 92/97 and specifically Condition 47, Schedule 3.

 The VIMP applies to all employees and contractors at the MPO and covers all areas within the MPO boundary.
 The VIMP applies to the life of the MPO, including (but not limited to) the period of mining operations specified in Development Consent DA 92/97 (as modified), which currently permits mining until 22 December 2026.
-As required by Condition 5, Schedule 2 of Development Consent DA 92/97, the VIMP will continue to apply (excluding mining operations) beyond 22 December 2026, as required, until the rehabilitation and any additional undertakings (required by the Secretary of the NSW Department of Planning, Industry and the Environment (DPIE), or the Division of Resources and Geoscience [DRG] within the DPIE) have been carried out satisfactorily.
+As required by Condition 5, Schedule 2 of Development Consent DA 92/97, the VIMP will continue to apply (excluding mining operations) beyond 22 December 2026, as required, until the rehabilitation and any additional undertakings (required by the Secretary of the NSW Department of Planning and the Environment [DPE], or the NSW Resources Regulator) have been carried out satisfactorily.